raspberrypilearning/looping-sprites/en/step_1.md

 - How to use costumes
 - How to use the `forever`{:class="block3control"} block

-You will now apply these skills to create your own project.
+You will now apply these skills to create your own project where you will choose your own sprites and backdrop to create a unique animation.

 ## What you will make
 --- no-print ---